Chance the Rapper: Musical style

 Bennett's music has been described as versatile and uplifting.
 His music generally contains jazz-inspired melodies and gospel influences.
-Bennett's lyrics usually have references to Christian theology, his struggles with his faith and his upbringing.
-Chance incorporates choirs into his music to attempt to maximize the gospel undertones.
+His lyrics usually have references to Christian theology, his struggles with his faith, and his upbringing.
+He incorporates choirs into his music to attempt to maximize the gospel undertones.
 Sharde' Chapman at HuffPost has described Bennett's lyrics as "creative" and "colorful".

-Bennett often does traditional singing songs, and possesses a light-lyric tenor voice with an expansive vocal range that spans three octaves.
+He often performs traditional singing songs and has a light-lyric tenor voice with an expansive vocal range which spans three octaves.
 Bennett's vocal range reaches its extreme low at the bass F♯ (F♯2), and rises to its peak high at the tenor high F (F5).

 Fashion

-Bennett's fashion style is a large part of his public image, and he has taken interest in the industry.
-Bennett has designed hats for the Chicago White Sox.
-The Hollywood Reporter has said that Bennett is "redefining fashion" with his style of generally wearing overalls and contesting traditional hip-hop fashion norms.
-Bennett wore a suit that was meant to imitate Michael Jackson at the 2017 BET Awards.
+Bennett's fashion style is a large part of his public image and he has taken interest in the industry.
+He has designed hats for the Chicago White Sox.
+The Hollywood Reporter said that Bennett is "redefining fashion" with his style of generally wearing overalls and contesting traditional hip-hop fashion norms.
+He wore a suit which was meant to imitate Michael Jackson at the 2017 BET Awards.
 Bennett was seen wearing Thom Browne clothing at the 2017 Grammys.
 Bennett has been known to wear a signature hat with the number three on it.
-"I've rationalized it to myself that it stands for the third mixtape, the Holy Trinity, and the three-pronged family of myself, my daughter, and my girl," Bennett said in an interview in regards to the meaning of the number three.
+Regarding the meaning of the number three in his fashion, he said, "I've rationalized it to myself that it stands for the third mixtape, the Holy Trinity, and the three-pronged family of myself, my daughter, and my girl."

 Activism and politics

 Bennett's father, Ken Bennett, has been involved in Democratic Party politics on the local and national level.
-Ken Bennett worked for Barack Obama as a presidential appointee and as an aide.
-Ken Bennett also worked on Obama's presidential campaign in 2008, and has worked as an aide to Mayor of Chicago Rahm Emanuel and as 2019 Chicago mayoral campaign co-chair for Toni Preckwinkle.
-Despite his family's ties to the Democratic Party, Bennett has called himself an independent voter, though he has a history of supporting Democrats.
+Ken worked for Barack Obama as a presidential appointee and as an aide.
+Ken worked on Obama's presidential campaign in 2008, was an aide to Rahm Emanuel, the mayor of Chicago, and was the Chicago mayoral campaign co-chair for Toni Preckwinkle in 2019.

+Despite his family's ties to the Democratic Party, Chance Bennett has called himself an independent voter, although he has a history of supporting Democrats.
 Bennett volunteered with Barack Obama's reelection campaign by phonebanking in Hyde Park, Chicago and has given speeches at the University of Chicago Institute of Politics.

+In 2020, Bennett endorsed Kanye West for president in West's 2020 presidential campaign.
+Bennett took to Twitter to praise West, stating he trusted in him more than he trusted Joe Biden.
+His Tweets were criticized heavily, but Bennett reiterated that he did not take them back.
+In 2018, West had donated $73,540 to the campaign of Amara Eniya a week after Bennett had endorsed her.